 With Inner Fire, you can simply gain a power and replace the card with another.
 That's pretty important as a Sorcerer, because there are a lot of ways to spend that power very quickly.
 Some more unreasonable than others.
 You'll need whatever power you can get, at whatever the cost.
 And some costs may be higher than others.

-It may seem minor at first, but losing seven cards is not irrelevant.
+It may seem minor at first, but losing five cards is not irrelevant.
 Magic and power must be gained, and sometimes you'll have to wager more than you bargained for to obtain it.
 There's always the option of stealing it from the field itself, if that is an available choice.
 Depending on your deck, either option may be the preferable outcome.
 In any case, the power must flow!

 Of course, there are more reasonable ways of gaining power.
 And there's some fun to be had displaying your natural talent as a Sorcerer.
 There's not much Chivalry in snapping fingers and breaking bones, but magic wasn't terribly honorably to begin with, was it?